Margot A. Cousin, Ph.D.

 Always interested in health and human disease, I have a particular curiosity for determining the genetic and genomic underpinnings of disease.
 My early career experiences as a technologist in a clinical genetics laboratory gave me insight into a wide range of genetic conditions and the genetic variation that informs diagnosis, prognosis and treatment in the clinic.
 Wishing to engage more in research, I pursued a doctorate in clinical and translational biomedical science where I could learn about patient-focused research and team-science approaches to solving clinical problems.
 This experience affirmed my desire to remain between basic science and clinical practice.
 I then pursued postdoctoral training in individualized medicine to improve diagnostic rates for rare genetic disease whereby I used multidisciplinary collaborative research to bring answers to patients on a diagnostic odyssey.

-I now hope to leverage my training and experiences to bring novel therapeutic opportunities to patients suffering from rare genetic disease.
+I now hope to leverage my training and experiences to bring novel therapeutic opportunities to patients with rare genetic disease.
 I chose clinical and translational research to bridge the gaps between what can be done and what is current standard of practice for patients with rare genetic disease to move beyond diagnoses to bring new options to those lacking specific or curative therapies.

 What type of research are you doing?

-My research aims to span the bench to bedside by way of a collaborative team-science approach to individualize development of therapeutics for rare genetic disease patients.
+My research aims to span the bench to bedside by way of a collaborative team-science approach to individualize development of therapeutics for patients with rare genetic diseases.
 For a subset of patients with severe rare genetic disease, synthetic modified oligonucleotide medications can be rationally designed to target and correct the effects of specific disease-causal genetic alterations.
 We aim to leverage partnerships with external private foundations as well as our own lab-based approaches to develop these patient-specific treatments.
 The overall goal is to build a program to scale this research and development to meet the needs of Mayo Clinic patients who may benefit.

 Why Mayo Clinic?